ssinari/20190522_smisc_install/README.md

   the installation of "smisc" using devtools::install_github but can be used to analyze  data with these packages and R running in a terminal.
 Works as of 2019-05-22.
-  - build.sh: bash script for building the docker image
+  - hooks/build: bash script for building the docker image
   - run.sh: example bash script for running the container.